joelsteidl/cobras-tournament/DEPLOYMENT.md

 - Verify `public/teams.yaml` was deployed
 - Check `/api/teams` returns JSON
 - Teams should have 7 entries with 3 players each

+### Redis connection error
+- Verify credentials are correct in Vercel env vars
+- Check Upstash dashboard for database status
+- Ensure database is in "Running" state

 ## Post-Deployment